National Museum of Ireland – Archaeology: Bog bodies (Iron age)

 The museum contains a number of well-preserved Irish bog bodies dating to the Iron Age, some of which are believed to have been ritualistically sacrificed.
 The archaeologist Eamonn Kelly developed the theory that the bodies were tribal kings sacrificed by the community after failed in their kingship, drowned in pools of water at the boundary points of the tribal territory.
 Some seem to exhibit evidence of the so-called threefold death practice of strangulation, wounding and drowning.

 The bog bodies in the collection are Cashel Man (c.
-2000 BC), believed to be the oldest fleshed bog body found in Europe, Gallagh Man (470-120 BC), Clonycavan Man (392 to 201 BC), Old Croghan Man (362 to 175 BC), and Baronstown West Man (242 to 388 BC).
+2000 BC), believed to be the oldest fleshed bog body found in Europe, Gallagh Man (470-120 BC), Clonycavan Man (392 to 201 BC), Old Croghan Man (362 to 175 BC), and Baronstown West Man (242 to 388 AD).

-The bodies in the NMI's collection are males aged 25 to 40 years old who died in violent, and perhaps ritual circumstances.
+The bodies in the NMI's collection are males aged 25 to 40 years old who died in violent and perhaps ritualistic circumstances.
 The withy hoop found around Gallagh Man's neck was probably used as a garrotte to strangle him; Although he may have been a criminal who was executed, the willow rope strongly suggests ritual sacrifice as they often appear for this purpose in early Irish mythological stories.

-The bodies are shown alongside examples of the material culture of the Celtic Iron Age period, including metal weapons, horse trappings and wooden and leather pieces, including Ralaghan Man, a carved wooden figure believed to be an ancient boundary marker.
+The bodies are shown alongside examples of the material culture of the Celtic Iron Age period, including metal weapons, horse trappings and wooden and leather pieces, including the Ralaghan Idol, an Iron Age carved wooden figure found in County Cavan.